Code-Institute-Submissions/bucketlist/README.md

 ![](static/img/register_screenshot.JPG)

 __Login page__<br>
 The login page is simple, users can enter their username and password.
 This is authenticated in python and feedback is given if the credentials are incorrect.
 For security all passwords are hashed and the hashed versions are compared.
 Successfully signing in to the site will direct the user to their profile page.
-There is also a link here to register a new user.
+There is also a link here to register a new user. <br>
 The Log In page is a required input field, with the same requirements as the Registration Page.
 ![](static/img/login_screenshot.JPG)